-The US Transport Security Administration (TSA) is the federal agency responsible for security in all modes of transportation.
+The US Transportation Security Administration (TSA) is the federal agency responsible for security in all modes of transportation.
 Joint customer for the project is The United States Coast Guard (USCG), a branch of the United States armed forces and one of seven uniformed services.

 The customer wished to issue a tamper-resistant biometric credential to maritime workers requiring access to secure port facilities and vessels.
-To obtain a Transport Worker Identification Credential (TWIC), an applicant must provide biographic and biometric (fingerprint) information, sit for a digital photograph and successfully pass a security threat assessment conducted by the TSA.
+To obtain a Transportation Worker Identification Credential (TWIC), an applicant must provide biographic and biometric (fingerprint) information, sit for a digital photograph and successfully pass a security threat assessment conducted by the TSA.

 A key customer desire was to follow US Government Homeland Security Presidential Directive 12 (HSPD-12) standards, to achieve interoperability and implement best practice security processes.